Survival of the Fittest?

 by James M. Owston, Ed.D.

-This site provides linkage to my dissertation dealing with the phenomenon of "college-to-university" name changes.
-The dissertation was successfully defended on November 19, 2007 and subsequently the Doctor of Education (Ed.D.) was awarded by Marshall University in Huntington, WV.
+This site provides linkage to the internationally recognized dissertation dealing with the phenomenon of "college-to-university" name changes.
+The dissertation was successfully defended by James M. Owston on November 19, 2007, and subsequently Marshall University in Huntington, WV awarded Owston the degree of Doctor of Education (Ed.D.) on December 11, 2007.

 The dissertation was a mixed method study with an atypical design.
 It is included here in its entirety as well as separated by chapter.
-While the dissertation focuses on West Virginia institutions, Chapter 9 is primarily dedicated to schools in other states.
-The final document included examples of institutions located in other regions that experienced various branding and rebranding issues.
+While the dissertation focuses on West Virginia institutions, data and examples from over 160 institutions across the US were used throughout the dissertation.
+Additionally, Chapter 9 focuses on brand similarity issues at six schools located in Pennsylvania, Maryland, and Ohio.

-One situation discussed in great detail was the rebranding of 13 Georgia institutions in 1996.
-Georgia's situation, although somewhat unique, provides many powerful illustrations of what could go wrong in the process of transitioning from a college to a university.
-Additionally, the separation of the component community colleges from the four-year institutions greatly influenced the "college-to-university" change in West Virginia and is visited in a number of contexts throughout the document.
+The rebranding of 13 Georgia institutions in 1996 was explored in great detail.
+While Georgia's situation is somewhat unique, the universities' collective experiences provided powerful illustrations of what could go wrong in the process of transitioning from a college to a university.
+Additionally, the separation of the West Virginia component community colleges from their parent four-year institutions greatly influenced "college-to-university" changes in West Virginia.
+This topic was also visited in a number of contexts.

 The focused West Virginia institutions include the following rebrandings: